Skip to Main Content

 CrimProf Blog

-CrimProf Blog, a member of the Law Professor Blog Network, is edited by criminal law professors at the University of San Diego School of Law.
-The blog provides news and analysis of criminal law topics.
+This blog, part of the Law Professor Blog Network, is edited by Kevin Cole, a criminal law and procedure professor at the University of San Diego School of Law..

 State Bar of Arizona Criminal Justice Section

-The Criminal Justice Section of the Arizona State Bar Association provides link to a number of criminal law resources, including Arizona-specific resources, on its Criminal Justice Resources page.
+The Criminal Justice Section of the Arizona State Bar Association provides links to a number of criminal law resources through its Criminal Justice Resources page.

 Postconviction Remedies

-Title VII concerns post-conviction procedures for federal defendants.
-They are available at:
+Title VII concerns post-conviction relief for federal defendants.
+It is available at:

 Arizona Rules of Criminal Procedure